 You don’t have to be a professional gardener or landscaper to keep your Hydrangea healthy and lovely.
 Here are a few tips I’ve gathered that could help you achieve the ultimate beauty for your Hydrangea.

 Hydrangeas have an enormous variety, with as many as 70 species in their genus, others even claiming it's 80.
-There are 6 popular types: the Bigleaf Hydrangea, Climbing Hydrangea, Smooth Hydrangea, Mountain Hydrangea, Oakleaf Hydrangea, and Panicle Hydrangea.
+There are 6 popular types of hydrangea: the Bigleaf Hydrangea, Climbing Hydrangea, Smooth Hydrangea, Mountain Hydrangea, Oakleaf Hydrangea, and Panicle Hydrangea.

 Each distinct type has their own unique growing requirement that one must consider.
 Once you find what kind of Hydrangea you have, it'll be easier to identify when and how you will prune.